LucasRouckhout/fson/README.md

 ## A note on performance

-The raison d'être for `fson` is to allow developers full control over both the produced JSON and heap allocations.
-That's to say that while `fson` itself will never allocate any memory on the heap you can still accidentally do so.
+The raison d'être for `fson` is to allow developers full control over both the produced JSON and heap allocations as much as possible.
+That's to say that while `fson` itself is very performant, using it incorrectly can cause you to lose all the performance gains it potentially offers.
 Here are some tips and tricks to use `fson` in an efficient manner.

 ### Use a sync.Pool